 M.S.
 Biological Sciences - B.Sc.
 Biology

 Kathryn is interested in using ray ecology and movement research to support species conservation.
 Under the supervision of Dr. Papastamatiou, her research investigates the daily behavioural patterns of southern stingrays and the role sharks may play in influencing these behaviours.
 Kathryn has worked as a research assistant for Global FinPrint since 2015, both as a field scientist and as the social media manager.
-She is collaborating with the Belize Fisheries Department to secure full protection for all ray species in their waters.
+She collaborated with the Belize Fisheries Department to secure full protection for all ray species in their waters.
 Originally from Canada, Kathryn loves to travel, go snorkeling, and wear bird shirts.

 Laura studied her B.Sc. in Environmental Biology at the Autonomous University of Barcelona.
 During her senior year she transferred to FIU and studied Marine Sciences while volunteering in the Marine Community Ecology Lab.
 Her research focuses on the conservation biology of sharks, specifically on the level of pollutants that can be found in different shark tissues and how this varies with species, trophic level, and region of origin.
 She takes part in several education and outreach activities at local schools explaining the importance of protecting sharks.
 In her free time she enjoys snorkeling and building human towers.

 Megan is originally from Virginia and her current research focuses on how marine predators affect nutrient cycling and habitat connectivity, using nurse sharks as a model organism.
 During her undergraduate degree, she was a research assistant in the Community Ecology Lab, and later

 in the Aquatic Ecology Lab.
 She has worked as a PADI OW Instructor and as a program instructor for the Eye-to-Eye Shark Program at Point Defiance Zoo and Aquarium.

 Laura García Barcia